AlfonsoGuisado/AlfonsoGuisado/README.md

 ## A space where I share my journey as a Statistician and Data Scientist.

 ### 👤  About Me:
 I am a **Statistician and Data Scientist** passionate about **Big Data**, **Predictive Modeling** and **Machine Learning**.
 My ambition is to transform data into knowledge and build models that not only predict but also make a real impact on decision-making.
-My approach combines **statistical rigor** with the practical implementation of **advanced data science techniques**.
+My approach combines **statistical rigor** with the practical implementation of **advanced data science techniques**, always advocating for clean code.
 I am constantly striving to learn new technologies and share my journey with the community.

 ---